modular/modular/KGEN/docs/public/programming-manual.md

 ## "Value Lifecycle": Birth, life and death of a value {#value-lifecycle}

-Now that we have an understanding of the different ingredients that can go into building functions and the types system, we can look at how to put them together to model important types that you may want to express in Mojo.
+At this point, you should understand the core semantics and features for Mojo functions and types, so we can now discuss how they fit together to express new types in Mojo.

 Many existing languages express design points with different tradeoffs: C++, for example, is very powerful but often accused of